-Division Chair Semester Date Instructions: Ratings are t of performar to be based on the Dean's perception of the Division Chair's level nce.
+Division Chair Semester Date Instructions: Ratings are to be based on the Dean's perception of the Division Chair's level of performance.
 1. Unsatisfactory 2.
 Fair 3.
 Average 4.
 Good 5.
-Excellent n/a Does not apply The Division Chair 1 Understands the institutio the division's purpose, goals and proper growth in service to n.
+Excellent n/a Does not apply The Division ı Chair 1 Understands the division's purpose, goals and proper growth in service to the institution.
 2 Serves as an effective advisor to the Administration.
-3 Handles depa with superior artmental problems without "unnecessary" communication rs.
-4 Facilitates co mmunication between division and administration.
-5 • with colleagues and administrators in support of the mission of the college.
-6 es the knowledge and use of basic administrative techniques res relative to the responsibilities and duties of his/her 7 Performs wo rk-related activities with minimal supervision and direction.
-8 Demonstrate es efficiency and promptness in meeting deadlines.
-9 und judgment in the recruitment and selection of faculty and ative decision making.
-10 Accepts appo pintments to faculty and special committees.
-11 Effectively so work load. chedules classes and is impartial in the assignment of institutional
+3 Handles departmental problems without "unnecessary" communication with superiors.
+4 Facilitates communication between division and administration.
+5 Cooperates with colleagues and administrators in support of the mission and purpose of the college.
+6 Demonstrates the knowledge and use of basic administrative techniques and procedures relative to the responsibilities and duties of his/her position.
+7 Performs work-related activities with minimal supervision and direction.
+8 Demonstrates efficiency and promptness in meeting deadlines.
+9 Exercises sound judgment in the recruitment and selection of faculty and in administrative decision making.
+10 Accepts appointments to faculty and special committees.
+11 Effectively schedules classes and is impartial in the assignment of institutional work load.

-12 Effectively prepares, a administers and utilize es division budget.
+12 Effectively prepares, administers and utilizes division budget.

 13 Provides necessary information and feedback to co-workers.

 14 Promotes confidence and trust among faculty members.

+15 Focuses on the improvement of instruction.

+Comments by Dean:

+D Data

+Dean Date

-15 Focuses on the impro vement of instruction Comments by Dean: Dean Date leta con a con l I have seen t nis report.
+I have seen th nis report.

-Division Chair • Date
+Division Chair Date